-The First Inkless and Portable Printer by Admin
+The First Inkless and Portable Printer by Jessica Hodges

 In early February, Polaroid Corp., the Massachusetts Company that gave the world instant film photography, announced they would be shutting down its film manufacturing lines in the state and abandoning the technology that made it famous and popular for the past 60 years.
 The company will retain about 150 employees and will now focus on flat-panel TVs and digital photography gear.